 The evening sessions typically meet 6:00 p.m..- 10:00 p.m., Monday through Thursday, and 8:00 a.m. - 5:00 p.m. on Saturdays.
 Some additional daytime hours may be necessary for certain blocks of instruction.

-ATTENTION: Orientation for upcoming May 2016 Class will be held Monday, March 21st - 9 a.m. and 5 p.m. - at Public Safety Training Center - Attendance required at only 1 of the 2 sessions.
+ATTENTION: Orientation for upcoming September 2016 Evening Class will be held Thursday, July 21st - 5 p.m. - at Public Safety Training Center.
+Orientation Attendance is required.

 - Use this BLET Checklist